 Blast Injury Mechanisms

-There are four basic mechanisms of blast injuries that a person can experience:
+There are four basic mechanisms of blast-induced traumatic brain injuries that a person may experience:

 - Primary blast injuries.
-This refers to the explosion itself, where a pressure wave hits the victim and pushes on their organs.
-Organs surrounded by fluid such as the brain and spinal cord are especially susceptible to a pressure wave.
-The pressure wave causes a breakdown of the blood-brain barrier and an increase in intracranial pressure, which leads to life-threatening conditions.
+This refers to the immediate injury to tissue as a result of the explosion itself.
+Organs surrounded by fluid such as the brain and spinal cord are especially susceptible to a pressure wave from a blast.
+The pressure wave can cause axonal injury, a breakdown of the blood-brain barrier, and brain contusions.
+Within a few days of a blast, an increase in intracranial pressure can build and lead to life-threatening conditions.

 - Tertiary blast injuries.
-This can occur if the victim is thrown through the air into something solid, such as a wall.
-These injuries can cause blunt force trauma to the brain similar to the type of injuries seen in car crashes.
+This occurs when the victim is thrown through the air into something solid, or when a structure collapses and injures a person.
+These injuries can cause blunt force trauma to the brain similar to the type of brain injuries seen in car crashes.

-All four of these mechanisms can occur simultaneously, leading to complicated and life-threatening injuries.
+All four mechanisms can occur simultaneously, leading to complicated and sometimes life-threatening circumstances.

 Categories of Blast-Induced Traumatic Brain Injuries